cataclysmic101/aiproject1/README.md

    - **Greedy-best first search**: Explores paths that seem to lead closer to the goal based on a heuristic.
    - **A***: Uses a combination of path cost and heuristic to explore paths efficiently.

-4. Watch the robot navigate the maze and see the path taken! 🤖
+4. Watch the arrow navigate the maze and see the path taken!  and complexity of the algoritms🤖

 ## 🎨 Customization